 Gain critical knowledge to lead successful projects with Villanova University’s online Project Management certificate programs.
-Supporting the latest Project Management Body of Knowledge (PMBOK® Guide – Fourth Edition), Villanova offers the most up-to-date information in a dynamic online classroom.
-By earning your Master Certificate in Project Management and attaining PMI certification, you’ll be on a clear path to job security, professional growth and better pay.
+Supporting the latest Project Management Body of Knowledge (PMBOK® Guide – Fifth Edition), Villanova offers the most current information in a dynamic online classroom.
+By earning your Master Certificate in Project Management and attaining PMI certification, you’ll be on a path to job security, professional growth and better pay potential.
 Choose from these online certificate programs:

 Gain critical knowledge to lead successful projects with Villanova’s online Project Management certificate programs.
 Acquire vital project management skills at your convenience and apply what you’ve learned immediately on the job!